Girl-Code-It/Opportunity-Calendar-Backend/README.md

 Opportunity Calendar is the one-stop place to refer important opportunities available in tech-space like newly posted jobs, internships, hackathons, tech-conferences, scholarships etc.

+The frontend of the same project can be found [here](https://github.com/Girl-Code-It/Opportunity-Calendar-Frontend)

 ## Table of Contents

 1. [Install](#install)